The heat kernel on curvilinear polygonal domains in surfaces: Heat trace on a curvilinear polygonal domain

 Let $\Omega$ be a curvilinear polygonal domain as defined previously, with a Dirichlet, Neumann, or Robin condition along each side.
 Assume any Robin parameters $\kappa(x)$ are smooth along each side.
 In the previous section we have constructed the heat kernel for $\Omega$ and shown that it is pc on $\Omega_h^2$.
 We now pass to the heat trace.

 The first thing to do is to restrict to the diagonal.
-The point of constructing the single heat space the way we did is that the diagonal in $\Omega_h^2$ is isomorphic to $\Omega_{h}$.
-Therefore, by restriction: \begin{proposition} The diagonal heat kernel $H_{\Omega}(t,z,z)$ is pc on $\Omega_{h}$, with leading order $-2$ at tf, each $pv_j$, and each $pe_h$, as well as non-negative leading orders at all other boundary hypersurfaces. \end{proposition} \begin{remark} Naturally, all locality statements about the kernel still hold when it is restricted to the diagonal.
+The lifted diagonal in $\Omega_h^2$ is a p-submanifold and is diffeomorphic to $\Omega_h$ via the lift of the map $(t,z,z)\to (t,z)$.
+The identification of faces is hvff $\to$ sv, ff $\to$ pv, sf $\to$ pe, td $\to$ tf.
+Therefore, by restriction: \begin{proposition} The diagonal heat kernel $H_{\Omega}(t,z,z)$ is pc on $\Omega_{h}$, with leading order $-2$ at tf, each $pv_j$, and each $pe_j$, as well as non-negative leading orders at all other boundary hypersurfaces. \end{proposition} \begin{remark} Naturally, all locality statements about the kernel still hold when it is restricted to the diagonal.
 For example, the expansion at tf is the same as that for a closed manifold.
 The expansion at $pe_j$ is the same as that for a manifold with boundary.
-If there are any Robin edges, the expansion at the corresponding $pe_j$ is the same as the Neumann expansion, plus the restriction to the diagonal of $\mathcal H_{-1,sf,R}$, plus terms of order zero. \end{remark}
+If there are any Robin edges, the expansion at the corresponding $pe_j$ is the same as the Neumann expansion, plus the restriction to the diagonal of $\mathcal H_{-1,\sff,R}$, plus terms of order zero. \end{remark}

 Let $\pi_{1}$ be the lift of the projection map from $\Omega_0\times [0,1)_T$ to $[0,1)_T$ to a map from $\Omega_{h}$ to $[0,1)_T$.
 This map is the composition of a projection map and a blow-down map and therefore is a b-map which is a b-submersion.
 Since the image space has no corners it is automatically b-normal, and therefore $\pi_{1}$ is a b-fibration.
 Thus, from the pushforward theorem: \begin{theorem} The heat trace $\Tr H_{\Omega}(t)$ has a pc expansion in $T=t^{1/2}$. \end{theorem} We can say substantially more, and in fact can explicitly identify all terms in this expansion up to and including the $t^0$ term, by carefully analyzing push-forward by this integration map.
 The integration is with respect to the usual measure $dz$ on $\Omega$.
 Multiplying both sides by the canonical density $dT$, we get